-Comments/Concerns Response Why isn't a ground level reservoir being considered at Well 4?
-The Well 4 site is better suited for an elevated tank, given its elevation.
+Response The Well 4 site is better suited for an elevated tank, given its elevation.
 A reservoir would be more costly at Well 4 than at Well 1.
-Would the Town be responsible for the cost of this project?
 The Town would be responsible for funding the project; however funding sources, such as government grants, will be investigated.
-Was the Well 4 site identified as a potential site for an elevated storage facility because there is a well there?
 The Well 4 site was identified because it is owned by the Town, there is already a well there, and there is suitable space for a facility.
 It was noted that the Well 1 site is too low for an elevated tank (would require a very tall tower which would be costly).
-Should we have underground water storage in a floodplain?
 Potential impacts related to flooding will be examined as part of the EA.
-What risks are associated with having municipal wells in the floodplain?
 An Environmental Assessment completed in 2002 examined flooding impacts to the wells located in the floodplain.
-Would an increase in storage increase flows in the WWTP?
 A greater volume of stored water would not impact the WWTP.
-Is it possible to put a storage facility near the existing storage facility?
-Siting the storage facilities away from each other would improve system efficiency and pressures across the system.
-How big is the current storage facility, how much more storage is needed?
+Siting the storage facilities away from each other would improve system efficiency and pressures across the system. across the system.
 The existing storage facility has a capacity of 1,820 m 3 and that over the 50-year design period, an additional 2,400 m 3 is required.
 An elevated tank is not expandable and if that was chosen as the type of storage facility, it would be sized for 2,400 m 3 .
 A reservoir could be built in phases, initially smaller with an expansion later, if required.